TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 Our Services may link to third-party websites and services that are outside our control.
 We are not responsible for the security or privacy of any information collected by other websites or other services.
 You should exercise caution, and review the privacy statements applicable to the third-party websites and services you use.

-**How to Access or Update Your Information Other Privacy Choices Available To You**
+**How to Access or Update Your Information &.
+Other Privacy Choices Available To You**

 **Manage Your washingtonpost.com Account.** You may access or modify your washingtonpost.com account on the User Profile page.
 This link will also allow you to update your subscriptions to electronic newsletters provided by the Services and to view your comment history.

+**Email Promotions**

-**Email Promotions.** You may opt out of receiving commercial email messages from us by following the instructions contained in those email messages.
+You may opt out of receiving commercial email messages from us by following the instructions contained in those email messages.

-**Targeted Advertising.** You may choose whether to receive some forms of targeted advertising from many ad networks, audience segment providers, ad serving vendors, and other service providers by visiting websites operated by the Network Advertising Initiative and Digital Advertising Alliance.
+**Targeted Advertising.** You may choose whether to receive some forms of targeted advertising from many ad networks, audience segment providers, ad serving vendors, and other service providers by visiting websites operated by the Network Advertising Initiative and Digital Advertising Alliance .
 Please see Online Tracking and Advertising and visit our Ad Choices pages for further information about how to disable cookies and other choices that may be available to you with respect to certain types of targeted advertising.

 **Data Security**